dennisppaul/sendungsbewusstsein/README.md

   -q, --quit                    quit application
-  -i, --info                    print capabilities of all available devices -s, --scan [=arg(=5000)]      scan for available devices -w, --watchdog [=arg(=2000)]  frequency of watchdog singals in milliseconds.
+  -i, --info                    print capabilities of all available devices -s, --scan [=arg(=5000)]      scan for available devices -p, --peripherals arg         specify peripherals for connect or disconnect. names that contain
-                                a value of 0 turns
-                                the watchdog off.
-  -p, --peripherals arg         specify peripherals for connect or disconnect.
-                                names that contain space need to be surrounded by quotation marks. indices might change after scan.
+                                space need to be surrounded by quotation marks. indices might change after scan.
       --connect [=arg(=name)]   connect to device either by name (e.g '-p "WHOOP 4A0934182" --connect=name'), by address (e.g '-p
                                 C6FBA-C7E8-0494-34C6-A54DF25AF596 --connect=address') or by index